dmaulikr/drive/README.md

 EDIT: There is an unexpected bug in Game SDK that wasn't there at the time of development (VS 2013).
 Just download the bin/debug folder and click on DR!VE.exe to play.
+I plan to sort that out, and maybe rewrite the whole game..
+Please excuse the variable names and comments in Croatian, that will be fixed as well.

 ![Screenshot](https://github.com/lhajder/DRIVE/blob/master/bin/Debug/naslovnica.png?raw=true)